ibm-cloud-docs/monitoring/exporters/availability_metrics.md

 4. You should get a payload back with `probe_success 1` as the last line to indicate that the system at `<system ip>` is up.

-5. Update the Sysdig agent to scrape the blackbox exporter - you need to provide the details of the check you want to run on the call ( hint: you can copy the one from above ).
+5. Update the monitoring agent to scrape the blackbox exporter - you need to provide the details of the check you want to run on the call ( hint: you can copy the one from above ).
 We can add to the original prometheus configuration from above and indicate that we wish to scrape the local endpoint and provide it with the targets from above.

     ```
     prometheus: